 Misconduct may be punished at the discretion of the Chief Referee.
+This may include, but it not limited to, disqualification, fines, and removal from the race venue.

 11.2.2 Examples of misconduct

 The forms of misconduct include, but are not limited to: